Citi Benefits Handbook

 Note: Your benefits eligible pay does not necessarily equal the amount reported as salaries and wages on your Form W-2 Wage and Tax Statement ("Form W-2").

 For Financial Advisors

 In your first year of employment, your compensation is considered to be $60,000.
 If you earned more than $60,000 at a previous employer in the prior year and want your insurance coverage to represent your prior earnings, you must provide a copy of your previous year's Form W-2 Wage and Tax Statement to your HR representative within 30 days of your hire date.
 To submit your prior year Form W-2, e-mail it to firstname.lastname@example.org using the subject line "Benefits Eligible Pay Update – FA W2 - Your GEID."
 If you submit the prior year's Form W-2, for purposes of benefits, your benefits eligible pay will include the amount in Box 1 from your Form W-2 plus all before-tax contributions, including, but not limited to, amounts for adoption assistance, health insurance premiums, health spending accounts, health savings account and 401(k) plan contributions to determine the amount of your benefits eligible pay.

-If you decide to provide a copy of the form, your Basic Life and Basic AD&D insurance amount, if applicable, will be set at the higher amount shown on the form.
-(Basic Life and Basic AD&D is available only to those employees whose benefits eligible pay is less than $200,000.)
+If you decide to provide a copy of the form, your Basic Life and Basic Accidental Death & Dismemberment (AD&D) insurance amounts, if applicable, will be set at the higher amounts shown on the form.
+(Basic Life and Basic AD&D are available only to those employees whose benefits eligible pay is less than $200,000.)
 Your contributions for medical coverage, Group Universal Life (GUL) amount, and Long-Term Disability (LTD) benefits and contributions will also be based on the higher amount.